Types of Property Liens in Texas & What You Should Know

 Property%20Liens%20in%20Texas.png With any debt, there are risks for both the lender and the borrower.
 One of the ways in which lenders protect themselves against potential nonpayment risks is through liens, such as property liens.

-A property lien is a legal claim against a piece of personal or real property due to contractual obligations.
+A property lien is a legal claim against a piece of personal or real property due to contractual or statutory obligations.
 When someone spends money or incurs expenditure on someone else’s behalf, a lien enables them to hold an interest in that property until the owner compensates them for the expenditure.
-A lien encumbers a property and prevents it from being sold until the lien is removed.
-In some cases, liens may even lead to foreclosure.
+A lien encumbers a property and is paid at sale or any applicable property conveys subject to the lien In some cases, liens may even lead to foreclosure.

 There are, however, different types of property liens, which we will discuss in this blog to help you better understand the types of property liens in Texas and what you should know about them.